 Legal Studies Units 3 and 4

-Legal Studies Units 3 and 4 is an ideal subject for those who are interested in the Australian legal system.
+Legal Studies Units 3 and 4 is an ideal subject for those of you who are interested in the Australian legal system.

-There are four Outcomes in Units 3 and 4, which focus on:
+There are 4 outcomes in Units 3 and 4.
+These focus on:

 The emphasis of Unit 3 is the Victorian justice system.
-In this Unit students examine the methods and institutions in the justice system and consider their appropriateness in determining criminal cases and resolving civil disputes.
+In this unit you will examine the methods and institutions in the justice system and consider their appropriateness in determining criminal cases and resolving civil disputes.

 Who is it for?